The mission of the pre-requisite program is to provide you with the foundation you need to enter a graduate level program in speech pathology.

 Students who earn the 21 credits in the pre-requisite program are eligible to apply to the MS degree program.
 An MS degree is mandatory for entry level into the field.
 For more information about the prerequisite program in Communication Disorders please download and read.

 A student will be classified as a matriculant when admitted to the CD Program.
 Students may attend the program on a full-time or part-time basis.
-Students accepted as part-time can change to full-time status after one year with permission from the Program Director.
-All students must fulfill a full-time residency requirement of one semester that may be fulfilled during the summer.
-Students must complete all degree requirements within five years from the time of acceptance.
+However, all students must fulfill a full-time residency requirement of one semester that may be fulfilled during the summer.
+Students must complete all degree requirements within five years from the time acceptance.
 A maximum of six transfer graduate credits comparable to graduate courses offered at Mercy College will be accepted.
 Request for transfer credit must be made at the time of application.
 Once matriculated, all graduate courses and clinical hours must be completed at Mercy College.

 Students who complete the Master of Science in Communication Disorders aspire to be speech-language pathologists and NYS Education Department Teacher of Students with Speech-Language Disabilities (TSSLD).
 (Note: This certification requires 12 additional credits in education coursework, workshop attendance in education and completion of a student teaching experience).